 2 eggs (100 g, weighed out of shell)

 1 tablespoon pure vanilla extract

-For decorating Chocolate sprinkles (Cake Mate & Betty Crocker brand nonpareils are gluten free in the U.S.)
+Chocolate sprinkles (Cake Mate & Betty Crocker brand nonpareils are gluten free in the U.S.)

 Red and green Miniature M&Ms (gluten free in the U.S.)

 Glaze for scarves 1 cup (115 g) confectioners’ sugar